-It is natural to have nerves on exam day, but you can feel better prepared and less nervous if you know exactly what to expect on the day.
+You can feel better prepared and less nervous if you know what to expect on the day.
 Doing practice tests and getting used to filling in the answer sheet is a vital part of this.
 You can practise this on the online sample test.

 You should expect a photograph to be taken of you at the centre.
 You may also be given a sheet of candidate data to fill in.
 (Don't worry about this - it's just to enable us to keep accurate records on the ages and nationalities of candidates taking each exam.)

 If you are entering the exam independently you can contact your local centre with any practical queries you may have.
 You can find your local centre here.